camunda/camunda-docs-manual/content/reference/rest/process-definition/get.md

 ---

-Retrieves a single process definition according to the ProcessDefinition interface in the engine.
+Retrieves a process definition according to the `ProcessDefinition` interface in the engine.

 # Method

 GET `/process-definition/{id}`

-GET `/process-definition/key/{key}` (returns the latest version of process definition which belongs to no tenant)
+GET `/process-definition/key/{key}` (returns the latest version of the process definition which belongs to no tenant)

-GET `/process-definition/key/{key}/tenant-id/{tenant-id}` (returns the latest version of process definition for tenant)
+GET `/process-definition/key/{key}/tenant-id/{tenant-id}` (returns the latest version of the process definition for tenant)

 # Parameters